 - a.
 Depress the cam latch on the blanking module in the target slot. - b.
 Rotate the cam latch down as far as it will go.
 For horizontal modules, rotate the cam away from the module as far as it will go. - c.
-Remove the module from the enclosure by hooking your finger into the cam lever opening and pulling the module out of the enclosure. - 4.
+Remove the blanking module. - 4.
 Install the I/O module: - a.
-Align the I/O module with the edges of the enclosure slot opening. - b.
-Gently slide the module into the slot all the way into the enclosure, and then rotate the cam latch all the way up to lock the module in place. - 5.
+Align the I/O module with the edges of the controller module slot opening. - b.
+Gently slide the module all the way into the into the slot, and then rotate the cam latch all the way up to lock the module in place. - 5.
 Cable the I/O module.